 Liz and I decided to curate a list of gifts for people like us, the writers, readers, word nerds, and wanna-be-Brits.
 If you have a friend that falls in any of those categories, here’s a list of gift ideas to get you started on your search.
 OR, if you’re the friend that falls into any or all of those categories, here’s a list that you can send to the people you know are looking to get you a gift.

+But how?
 How does one get a job in publishing when it seems impossible to get your foot in the door?
 Well, there’s not a one-size-fits-all strategy, but here are a few tips that might be helpful.

 This is the time of year where my toes are enduringly cold and always a bit damp.
 But even in the bite of cold, something glows.
 I’m more aware of warmth and safety than ever before.